 Ceylon cinnamon is regarded as safer for daily medicinal purposes since it's lower in coumarin, a substance which can cause liver damage.
 Ceylon is also favored for use in delicately flavored dishes.

-All varieties of cinnamon contain antiseptic, anti-inflammatory and antioxidant properties.
+All varieties of cinnamon contain antiseptic, anti-inflammatory, and antioxidant properties.
 It can help elevate mood, alleviate PMS, regulate blood sugar levels and improve circulation; it can also be used to help fight the common cold and coughs as well as candida, bacterial and viral infections.
-New research indicates that cinnamon may be effective in delaying progression of Alzheimer's and in improving cognitive ability.
+New research indicates that cinnamon may be effective in delaying the progression of Alzheimer's and in improving cognitive ability.

 Nigella Seeds or Black Seeds

 The seeds of the nigella sativa plant are known by a number of names in English: black seed, nigella seed and black cumin.
 In Morocco, where they're referred to as sanouj, they are used in culinary preparations, making an occasional appearance as a garnish to breads and even less frequently as an addition to a savory dish.

 Instead, the mildly flavored nigella seeds are appreciated more as a potent natural medicine with seemingly unlimited uses in both seed and oil form.
 Islamic tradition cites them as a cure for all diseases, while science has shown them to be effective in treating an extensive list of conditions including gastric, intestinal and menstrual complaints; inflammatory and respiratory infections; viral and bacterial infections and much more.
 New research suggests that nigella seeds may also be helpful in treating autoimmune disorders and cancer.

 Try black seeds in a classic Moroccan dish: Chicken Tagine with Nigella Seeds.Continue to 5 of 7 below.